mjf1406/classclarus-app/README.md

 - UX: alert the user to instances of "...not progressing at the expected rate..." according to RAZ Plus.
 This means that if the student does not level up after 2 assessments, they get added to the RTI list.
 - DB: added Teams

+- ⭐ Milestone: everything is ready for report card generation
+- UX: added weights to each graded subject.
+  - maybe have text input show up next to each thing that's checked and have the user input number from 0-100 that add up to 100?
+  - how to figure the math for them?

 ## Change Log

 ### 2025/07/14

-- ⭐ Milestone: everything is ready for report card generation
 - BE: query options now require a classId or a userId
 - UX: user can now upload subject comments